codio/knowledge/source/instructors/authoring/assessments/random.rst

 Random Assessment
 =================

 The Random assessment type allows you to set up a group of assessments to then randomly assign one to each individual student assignment.
+Only one random assessment can be included on a page in Guides.

 1. On the **General** page, enter the name of your assessment that describes the test.
 This name is displayed in the teacher dashboard so the name should reflect the challenge and thereby be clear when reviewing.